 In 2005 the Redmond City Council was advised by the administration that a period of unusual fiscal stress was approaching.
-The Council wanted to be proactive in addressing any challenges.
-In addition, the Council wanted to provide longer-term, strategic policy direction to the administration regarding financial matters.
-The result was the development by the Council's Public Administration and Finance Committee of the first Long Range Financial Strategy.
+The City Council wanted to be proactive in addressing any challenges.
+In addition, the City Council wanted to provide longer-term, strategic policy direction to the administration regarding financial matters.
+The result was the development by the City Council's Public Administration and Finance Committee of the first Long-Range Financial Strategy.

-Known at that time as "Navigating the Rapids", the strategy was intended to acknowledge that the expected fiscal issues were somewhat similar to navigating a waterway through a period of "rapids".
+Known at that time as "Navigating the Rapids," the strategy was intended to acknowledge that the expected fiscal issues were somewhat similar to navigating a waterway through a period of "rapids."
 The expectation was that while the upcoming fiscal stress may represent a limited period of time, the longer-term view was very important.
-The Council was concerned with the sustainability of its decisions over time and under different types of fiscal stress.
+The City Council was concerned with the sustainability of its decisions over time and under different types of fiscal stress.

-Once developed, the LRFS provided Council with the context from which they would review proposals by the administration.
-As documented in the revenue history above, the Council has taken action several times since the initial LRFS to maintain a current revenue profile to provide for community needs.
-The actions taken soon after 2005 are a direct reflection of the influence of the LRFS on the policy decision-made at that time.
+Once developed, the LRFS provided City Council with the context from which they would review proposals by the administration.
+As documented in the revenue history above, the City Council has taken action several times since the initial LRFS to maintain a current revenue profile to provide for community needs.
+The actions taken soon after 2005 are a direct reflection of the influence of the LRFS on the policy decisions made at that time.

-Since then many changes have occurred.
 The chart below reflects the evolution of the City's financial management program in the context of the issues described within this document.

-2005 Created Long Range Financial Strategy 2007 Proposed voter levy for property taxes 2008 Developed and implemented the initial Budgeting by Priorities (BP) process 2010 First use of long term financial planning; Developed department offer tracking; Added 7 th Results Team for CIP; Conducted GFOA review of BP process 2012 Began employee innovation initiative; Implemented Microsoft Dynamics AX 2012; Initiated Capital Investment Strategy; Initiated focus on performance measures in BP; Confirmed priorities 2014 Initiated logic models into BP offers; Began performance reporting at priority level to City Council; added Civic Results Team made up of Redmond community members.
-8 2016 Initiated quarterly performance reports; implemented Capital Investment Strategy decision making process; instituted LEAN process improvement structure through Organizational Excellence initiative.
-2018 Continued to build on the lessons learned from past BP processes.
+Created Long-Range Financial Strategy

+Proposed voter levy for property taxes

+Developed and implemented the initial Budgeting by Priorities (BP) process

+First use of long-term financial planning; Developed department offer tracking; Added 7th Results Team for CIP; Conducted GFOA review of BP process

+Began employee innovation initiative; Implemented Microsoft Dynamics AX 2012; Initiated Capital Investment Strategy; Initiated focus on performance measures in BP; Confirmed priorities

+Initiated logic models into BP offers; Began performance reporting at priority level to City Council; added Civic Results Team made up of Redmond community members.

+Initiated quarterly performance reports; implemented Capital Investment Strategy decision making process; instituted LEAN process improvement structure through Organizational Excellence initiative.

+Improved the Staff Results Team process.
+Increased focus on levels of service and connection to performance measures.
+Added section for demonstrated efficiencies to budget offers.

+Conducted focus groups to inform review and update of community priorities.

+Updated community priorities, outcome maps and performance measures.
+Revised budget narratives and expanded community involvement in the Civic Results Team process.
+Added a section to the budget document to communicate the Business Technology Investment Program.

+Improved reporting, communication, and budgeting processes for the Capital Investment Program.

+Proposed voter levy for Public Safety.

+Budgeting for Equity program implemented.